jarecoo/practice/notes.md

     - Literally Prophet Inc. - https://www.reddit.com/r/exmormon/comments/7ofz3q/an_entity_that_owns_lds_inc/?st=JC31IL1B&sh=362a88e7
     - Why not let prophets speak to the world audience: https://www.reddit.com/r/exmormon/comments/9wyzuz/eric_hawkins_job_is_a_slap_in_the_face_to_the/?st=JOHWQ03M&sh=ce7cc78e
     - Prop 8 (https://www.reddit.com/r/exmormon/comments/612axt/for_years_the_narrative_from_the_church_has_been/)
     - Marijuana legalization attempts in 2016 in NM, the church mobilized members to fight.
-Also MM in Utah in 2018 http://www.mormonnewsroom.org/article/first-presidency-statement-on-utah-marijuana-initiative
+Also MM in Utah in 2018 http://www.mormonnewsroom.org/article/first-presidency-statement-on-utah-marijuana-initiative,
     - Prop 2 (medical mj) in 2018 in Utah, the church took a hard stance and encouraged members to vote against it
     - Joseph Bishop - Dec: recording of Bishop happens, Jan: church tries to pass law, march: recording is released via Mormonleaks (https://www.sltrib.com/news/politics/2018/03/26/gehrke-a-secret-recording-launched-a-sex-assault-scandal-the-lds-church-received-it-the-same-month-it-tried-to-ban-secret-recordings-in-utah/)
+    - The church also forced a compromise after the vote that wasn’t approved by voters.
+Wtf https://www.sltrib.com/news/politics/2018/12/03/utah-house-passes-medical/
     -  www.reddit.com/r/exmormon/comments/85tqughttps:///let_us_not_forget_that_less_than_two_months_ago/?st=JF0CRWZK&sh=f89747c2, https://www.reddit.com/r/exmormon/comments/85vv86/in_the_statement_released_by_the_church_they/?st=JF0D0V6J&sh=f1e39f1e
     - Assisted suicide position
     - City creek